ged teacher

 Job Description of a GED Teacher

-GED teachers plan and teach lessons to students to help them reach their goals.
-They are able to adapt teaching methods to students according to their strengths and weaknesses.
-They evaluate a student for possible learning disabilities and adapt the teaching process to meet their learning needs.
-They also monitor a student’s progress and encourage good study skills.
 In some cases, a GED teacher helps students connect with other community resources like job placement services or mental health services.
 An adult literacy and high school equivalency diploma teacher should be skilled in communication, cultural sensitivity, patience, and resourcefulness.
+They are typically employed by public schools, community colleges, or community-based organizations and often work part-time.

 GED Teacher Career Video Transcript